-Domestic Abuse can occur in any domestic relationship and can also include abuse between family members – such as honour based violence, forced marriage and female genital mutilation.
+Domestic Abuse is unacceptable and can occur in any domestic relationship but and can also include abuse between family members – such as honour based violence, forced marriage and female genital mutilation.

 Types of abuse are; Psychological, Physical, Sexual, Financial and Emotional and can include coercive control (a pattern of intimidation, degradation, isolation and control with the use or threat of physical or sexual violence), harassment and stalking and online or digital abuse.

-Click here for information about domestic abuse during the period of social distancing.
-Domestic abuse is unacceptable and help is still available.
+Click here for information about dealing with domestic abuse during the period of lockdown.
+Abuse in any form is unacceptable and help is still available.

-The Survivors Handbook (published by Women’s Aid) offers practical support and information for women experiencing domestic abuse, with simple guidance on every aspect of seeking support.
+- The Survivors Handbook (published by Women’s Aid) offers practical support and information for women experiencing abuse, with simple guidance on every aspect of seeking support.

 - Gloucestershire Domestic Abuse Support Service (GDASS) offers specialised local support for those experiencing abuse.
 If you are a man or woman living with, considering leaving, or continuing to have problems with an abusive partner in Gloucestershire, you can call GDASS and self-refer in confidence, by phoning 01452 726570 or by emailing Support@gdass.org.uk